jordantangy/OS_final/q2/2.2/readme.md

-To run the client and server you should go throught the following steps:
+To run the client and server you should go through the following steps:

 1- Open two terminals.
 2- In the first terminal :